LibertyDSNP/spec/pages/Announcements/Overview.md

 ### Announcement Ordering and Activity Content Published Timestamp

 Activity Content has a published field that contains a user generated timestamp.
-That timestamp cannot be validated, but may be used to indicate ordering other than the network order for Announcements which are *not* time dependent.
+User generated timestamps cannot be validated, but may be used to indicate ordering other than the network order for Announcements which are *not* time dependent.

 ### Announcement Reference Ordering

 Some Announcements contain references to other announcements via the `inReplyTo` field.
-Due to the distributed nature, the canonical order may refer to an announcement that is ordered after the referencer.
+Due to the distributed nature, the canonical order can have an announcement that refers to another later in the order.
+For display purposes, these messages should be considered to have occurred after the reference.